Tuesdays, 12:30-1:30 p.m., 206 Ingraham Hall*

 December 10: Music of Paraguay from the Inside/Mba’epu Paraguai mbytete guive* / Featuring Pedro Oviedo, Graduate Student and Conductor of the All-University String Orchestra at the UW-Madison, Daniel Luzko, Music Instructor at Irvine Valley College in Irvine, CA, Ramiro Miranda, Assistant Professor of Violin/Viola at Emporia State University in Emporia, KS, and Magdalena Sas, cellist and UW-Madison PhD candidate. — Please note that this individual event will take place in Collins’ Recital Hall, 740 University Avenue.
 5:30 p.m.

-About the series: An important goal of these series of talks is to engender a rigorous and respectful understanding of Indigenous peoples’ and other ethnic communities’ languages, knowledges, cultures, histories, politics, arts, sciences, and intellectual traditions from within rather than exogenously.
+About the series: An important goal of this series of talks is to engender a rigorous and respectful understanding of Indigenous peoples’ and other ethnic communities’ languages, knowledges, cultures, histories, politics, arts, sciences, and intellectual traditions from within rather than exogenously.
 As a result, this series aims at providing an opportunity to think about, and with, the Indigenous, and other Ethnic knowledges, and through race-related struggles in creative, transformative and critical ways.
 We hope to establish an interdisciplinary dialogue by also incorporating perspectives of different academic disciplines.
-We hope to shed light on some of the most urgent problems that need to be addressed for the planetary benefit, – how to think, how to live, how to grow food-, by focusing on survival and resurgence of ethnic and indigenous cultures.
+We hope to shed light on some of the most urgent problems that need to be addressed for the planetary benefit, – how to think, how to live, how to grow food – by focusing on survival and resurgence of ethnic and indigenous cultures.